 Antioxidants are supposed to be good for us, and most of us try to consume antioxidants through food, drinks or supplements.
-But ever wonder if a specific form of antioxidant is better?
-Like if I love to drink tea, should I drink green, white or black tea?
-Or should I cut to the chase and load up on antioxidant supplements?
+But ever wonder if one specific form of antioxidant is better than the other?
+Like, if I love to drink tea, should I drink green, white or black tea?
+Or, should I cut to the chase and load up on antioxidant supplements?

 First, what’s the difference between the teas?

-Tea, first introduced as a traditional medicine in Asia, is from the Camellia sinensis plant and can vary by processing steps: Green tea and white tea are non‐fermented and minimally or lightly oxidized while black tea is fully fermented and oxidized.
-(Herbal teas are any teas not made from Camellia sinensis.)
+Tea, introduced first as a traditional medicine in Asia, is from the Camellia sinensis plant and can be varied by processing steps: Green tea and white tea are non‐fermented and minimally or lightly oxidized while black tea is fully fermented and fully oxidized.
+Herbal teas are any teas not made from Camellia sinensis.
 The different processing results in different bioactive compounds.
 Green tea has flavan‐3‐ols (catechins), proanthocyanidins (tannins) and flavonols.
 Black tea contains theaflavins and thearubigins while white tea contains l‐theanine and gamma‐aminobutyric acid (GABA), among others.
 The health benefit of teas has been correlated with these bioactive compounds, which have anti‐inflammatory, anti‐diabetic and anti‐cancer activities.

 Why does it matter that there are different antioxidants?
 Don’t they all do the same thing?